uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/grammars-and-parsing.md

 ---

-This grammar generates strings that have a number of “a”s, followed by a number of “b”s, then a number of”‘c”s that is the sum of the number of “a”s and “b”s.
+This grammar generates strings that have a number of “a”s, followed by a number of “b”s, then a number of ”c”s that is the sum of the number of “a”s and “b”s.

 {interactive slug="cfg-parsing-challenge" type="whole-page" text="true" parameters="productions=S:%20%27a%27%20S%20%27c%27%20%7C%20M;%20M:%20%27b%27%20M%20%27c%27%7C%20%27bc%27%20%20&examples=aabbcccc%7Cabbbbccccc&hide-generator=true"}